muuvmuuv/vscode-sundial/README.md

 > !!!WORK IN PROGRESS!!!

 Sundial will check access to your computers ambient light sensor and will use it to determine if dark mode is needed in your environment.
+To use this set `sundial.ambientLight` to `true`.

+If you don't know what the ambient light sensor is, you might know it from your smartphone where the display gets brighter or darken depending on the light around it.
+Most Laptops have this nowdays so we can take use of it.

-To use this set `sundial.ambientLight` to `true` and Sundial will ignore all other options.
+> Sundial will ignore all other options.

 ### Order